gentilmente/fullstack/README.md

 # Go-JWT-SQLite3-GORM-Restful-API
-This is a application build with golang, jwt, gorm, postgresql, mysql
+This is a application build with golang, jwt, gorm, sqlite3